 The MCA (Merchant Cash Advance) Problem

 The now ubiquitous presence of Merchant Cash Advance lenders scales the problem.
-Beyond competition, this industry represents a highly aggressive form of “lending” in which the lending model is not incentivized by the long-term well being of the business or lending relationship.
-The probability of ultimate default and insolvency is assumed within the lending model, so as to extract as much as possible, all the way to the bottom, through MCA debt stacking.
+Beyond competition, this industry represents a highly aggressive form of “lending” in which the model is not incentivized by the long-term well being of the business or “lending” relationship.
+The probability of default and insolvency is an assumed cost within the model, which will extract as much as possible, all the way to the bottom, through MCA debt stacking.

 For the ABL or Factoring Professional, it is more common than ever to come across opportunities with attractive assets/AR, mired in a lengthy debt schedule comprised entirely of MCA advances.

 “Many, many times, debt prevents us from closing a deal because there are not enough receivables to pay off the MCAs.”

 “Over the years this has become almost a plague against some of these businesses…it’s maybe a couple of times per month where I’ll come across this as a significant problem.”